-5. CONSTITUTION
+5. Constitution

-5.01 Europa Regional Surveys of the World, online version, accessed on 22 April 2009 recorded that:
+5.01 Europa Online, Somalia, accessed on 22 April 2009 recorded that:

 "The Constitution promulgated in 1979 and amended in 1990 was revoked following the overthrow of President Siad Barre in January 1991.
 In July 2000 delegates at the Somali national reconciliation conference in Arta, Djibouti, overwhelmingly approved a national Charter, which was to serve as Somalia's constitution for an interim period of three years.
 The Charter, which is divided into six main parts, guarantees Somali citizens the freedoms of expression, association and human rights, and distinctly separates the executive, the legislature and the judiciary, as well as guaranteeing the independence of the latter."
 [1a] (The Constitution)